Fresh summer herbs used in their best form: in a fresh herb butter, with cheese and baked to perfection for this flatbread recipe!

 Using the fresh herb butter makes the crust extra crispy and gives the flatbread a wonderful texture, not to mention flavor!
 It’s like buttered bread, with additional fresh toppings of tomato and cheese.
 I also love using fresh tomatoes in the summer.

-This fresh herb butter and cheese flatbread recipe is definitely one to try this summer!
+This fresh herb butter and cheese flatbread recipe is definitely one to try!

 Other recipes you might enjoy: